 For IFRS 16 Leases, a project was launched in 2017 to embed this in the Argenta Group.
-Contracts that can potentially fall within the scope of IFRS 16 include f.e. leased buildings and car leasing contracts.
+Contracts that can potentially fall within the scope of IFRS 16 at the Group include f.e. leased buildings and car leasing contacts.